Guy Banister: JFK assassination and trial of Clay Shaw

 Banister's secretary, Delphine Roberts, told author Anthony Summers that Oswald "seemed to be on familiar terms with Banister and with [Banister's] office."
 Roberts said, "As I understood it, he had the use of an office on the second floor, above the main office where we worked.
 Then, several times, Mr. Banister brought me upstairs, and in the office above I saw various writings stuck up on the wall pertaining to Cuba.
-There were various leaflets up there pertaining to Fair Play for Cuba.'"
-The House Select Committee on Assassinations investigated Roberts' claims and said that "the reliability of her statements could not be determined."
+There were various leaflets up there pertaining to Fair Play for Cuba."
+The HSCA concluded that because of contradictions in some of Roberts' claims and the lack of independent corroboration, "the reliability of her statements could not be determined."

-The alleged activities of Banister, Ferrie and Oswald reached New Orleans District Attorney Jim Garrison who, by late 1966, had become interested in the New Orleans aspects of the assassination.
-In December 1966, Garrison interviewed Martin about these activities.
-Martin claimed that Banister, Ferrie and a group of anti-Castro Cuban exiles were involved in operations against Castro's Cuba that included gun running and burglarized armories.
+The alleged activities of Banister, Ferrie and Oswald reached New Orleans District Attorney Jim Garrison who, by late 1966, was pursuing a possible New Orleans connection to the JFK assassination.
+In December 1966, Garrison interviewed Martin who said that Banister, Ferrie and a group of anti-Castro Cuban exiles were involved in operations against Castro's Cuba that included gun running and burglarized armories.

-As Garrison continued his investigation, he became convinced that a group of right-wing activists, including Banister, Ferrie and Clay Shaw, were involved in a conspiracy with elements of the Central Intelligence Agency (CIA) to kill Kennedy.
-Garrison would later claim that the motive for the assassination was anger over Kennedy's attempts to obtain a peace settlement in both Cuba and Vietnam.
-Garrison also believed that Banister, Shaw, and Ferrie had conspired to set up Oswald as a patsy in the JFK assassination.
+As Garrison continued his investigation, he became convinced that a group of right-wing activists, including Banister, Ferrie and Clay Shaw, participated in a conspiracy with elements of the Central Intelligence Agency (CIA) to kill Kennedy.
+Garrison claimed that the motive for the assassination was to stop the President "from achieving peaceful relations with the Communist world".
+The New Orleans DA also believed Banister, Ferrie, and Shaw had plotted to set up Oswald as a patsy in the assassination.
+By early 1967, with Banister and Ferrie deceased, Garrison indicted Shaw for conspiring to assassinate JFK but failed to obtain a conviction.

-Post JFK

-Banister's publication, the Louisiana Intelligence Digest, maintained that the civil rights movement was part of an international communist conspiracy and was treasonous.

-Personal life

-Banister was a Freemason and a Shriner.